0xpolarzero/gateway-web3-security/03-smart-contract-testing/README.md

   2. How qualitative and exhaustive the invariants you defined are.

+## Other methods

+There are much more techniques not mentioned here, such as property-based testing, symbolic execution, etc. A great complement to stateful fuzzing is symbolic testing, which will mathematically prove the invariants you defined.
+For instance, [Halmos](https://github.com/a16z/halmos) that allows to write tests in a way very similar to fuzz tests, except that inputs will be symbolic variables representing all possible values of that type—instead of a random value in this range.

 ## Additional resources

 - [0xNorman, Differential Fuzzing On Solidity Fixed-Point Libraries, 2023-06-28](https://ventral.digital/posts/2023/6/28/differential-fuzzing-on-solidity-fixed-point-libraries).